Contributing¶

 When invoking uv and uvx commands in GitHub Actions workflows:

---no-progresson all CI commands (uv-level flag, placed before the subcommand).
-Progress bars render poorly in CI logs.--frozenonuv runcommands (run-level flag, placed afterrun).
-Lockfile should be immutable in CI.Flag placement:
+--no-progresson all CI commands (uv-level flag, before the subcommand): progress bars render poorly in CI logs.--frozenonuv runcommands (run-level flag, afterrun): the lockfile should be immutable in CI.Flag placement:

 Comments and docstrings¶